 Wait Time

-As you’re probably aware, its not always possible for all three factors to have equal priority.
+As you're probably aware, it's not always possible for all three factors to have equal priority.
 For example, if you have been waiting longer than what the game deems reasonable, the other two factors (location and skill level) get less priority.
-This means you may play on lobbies outside of your skill level or on a distant server which will cause you to lag.
+This means you may play in lobbies outside of your skill level or on a distant server, which will cause you to lag.

 Matchmaking Code

 Ok, time to get pretty technical.
-Below we’ll be breaking down some code which is from one of our matchmaking research tests and explain what it means for you guys, the players!
+Below we'll be breaking down some code from one of our matchmaking research tests and explain what it means for you, the players!

 Here is a matchmaking network packet from Halo MCC: